liborty/rstats/README.md

 ## Trait Vectors

 Vector algebra implemented for `&[f64]` slices of any length (dimensions of space).
 First there are functions applying to just one and two vectors.
 Then there are functions expressing  the relationships of one vector to a whole set of vectors.
-Should you get errors when applying them to `Vec<f64>`, just convert the vectors to `&[f64]`  using `.as_slice()`.
 See doc examples.

 ## Trait MutVectors